tobealive/docs/docs/concepts/testing.md

 All **_test.v** files (both external and internal ones) are compiled as *separate programs*.
-In other words, you may have as many **_test.v** files, and tests in them as you like, they will not affect the compilation of your other code in **.v.v** files normally at all, but only when you do explicitly `v file_test.v` or `v test .`.
+In other words, you may have as many **_test.v** files, and tests in them as you like, they will not affect the compilation of your other code in **.v** files normally at all, but only when you do explicitly `v file_test.v` or `v test .`.